-As seen in the above table the germanium content of sphalerite in the Main Zone is very high, averaging 795 grams per tonne.
-This content is significant when compared to other global sources of germanium.
-Germanium is one of the elements identified as a Critical Element in both Canada and the United States and is a high value metal, currently selling for US\$1.21 per gram (February 08, 2023; Trading Economics; https://tradingeconomics.com/commodity/germanium).
+Cantex's Massive Sulphide project has very high germanium values when compered to other global sources..
+Germanium is one of the elements identified as a Critical Element in both Canada and the United States and is a high value metal, currently selling for US\$1.35 per gram (November 21, 2023; Trading Economics; https://tradingeconomics.com/commodity/germanium).